wllmzhu/G-VUE/README.md

 - Abstract and Few-shot Reasoning.
 Download [Bongard-HOI](https://zenodo.org/record/7079175#.ZDUtL-ZBw7c).

 - Navigation.
-Refer to for details.
+Refer to [setup readme](https://github.com/wllmzhu/G-VUE/tree/main/setup##environment-for-act:navigation-task) for details.

 - Manipulation.
-Refer to for details.
+Refer to [setup readme](https://github.com/wllmzhu/G-VUE/tree/main/setup##environment-for-act:manipulation-task) for details.

 ### Compilation
 - The datasets of the 9 tasks except ***Act*** are directly ready to use.
 Just modify the task-specific *yaml* files in `configs/task`.
 In particular, modify the paths in `dataset.info` scope in *yaml* to ensure validity.
 You can refer to the original path format to organize the data directory structure.